 4 – Making Family and Friends Choose Sides

 Another of the many divorce mistakes to avoid is badmouthing your ex to others and making them choose sides.
 This never turns out well.
 Oftentimes, you can be seen as the unreasonable one and end up ruining relationships with your friends and family.
 It can be particularly damaging for children.
 Children benefit from the love and support of both parents, regardless of whether those parents are happily married or divorced.
 Allowing your children to maintain a relationship with your ex and not forcing them to choose sides will help them through the trauma of the divorce.
 As difficult as the divorce is on you, it’s a thousand times more difficult on your children.

 The last, but most important, of the common divorce mistakes to avoid is not hiring an attorney.
 Unless you practice law yourself and understand the ins and outs of divorce laws in Massachusetts, a divorce is not something you should do without legal representation.
 Hiring an attorney ensures that you know your options and that your rights are protected.
 Even in an uncontested divorce, the help of an attorney is invaluable.

 Summary of Common Divorce Mistakes to Avoid

-After divorce, you should be able to move on with your life and to find happiness again.
-What you do during your divorce can have a last impacting and affect your ability to move on.
+After divorce, you should be able to move on with your life and find happiness again.
+What you do during your divorce can have a lasting impact and affect your ability to move on.
 Being aware of these common divorce mistakes can help you avoid them.
 Contact our team of experienced Massachusetts divorce attorneys for help with your impending divorce.
 We can help you avoid these common mistakes and help you make decisions that will benefit you both now and in the long run.